Expert Cosmetic Inspection for Your Boat Surfaces

 The picture below could well be mistaken for a few scratches that will buff or sand out, however the crazing on this gelcoat will most likely need removal.
 This defect is less common on modern gelcoats, but is common around sink outlets and exhausts, where temperature differences affect the gelcoat.

-Our reports meticulously cover manufacturer defects, potential thin gelcoat, and other nuances that might escape a casual observer.
+Our reports meticulously cover manufacturer defects, potential thin gelcoat etc.